sammer1107/WP2018_C/README.md

 # Files and Folders
 ### assets/
 Images and static files to be used in the game.
-### js/
+### server/
-client and server side javascript
+Nodejs server implementation
-### public/
+### src/
-html and css, including the about us page and the game page.
+html,css and javascript for the about us page and the game page.